janameagle/population_prediction/README.md

 These are the processing steps and according folders:
 - preprocessing : normalizing, masking, resampling, stacking of input features and creation of training tiles
-- train: train different deep learning models
+- train: train different deep learning and base models
           - model: architecture of the neural networks
           - utilis: additional settings for the networks
 - predict: use the trained networks to predict future time steps